fawazahmed0/LargeTxtFile/README.md

 # LargeTxtFile
- Large Text file to be used for testing etc
+ Large Text file to be used for testing purpose etc

+ Here is the link to this file:  https://cdn.jsdelivr.net/gh/fawazahmed0/LargeTxtFile@master/testabc.txt